Hasan-Jawaheri/Wasabi/README.md

 ## Windows
 - Install CMake (make sure to select the option to add it to `PATH`)
 - Install Visual Studio (make sure to add the feature `Visual C++ tools for CMake`)
+- (Optional) Install [FBX SDK](https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2019-0).
+If you do, add this flag to `cmake`: `-DFBXSDK_ROOT="C:/Program Files/Autodesk/FBX/FBX SDK/2019.0"` (use your installation path)
 - Run cmake
 ```bash
 mkdir build && cd build